UoA-eResearch/dashboard-graphql/README.md

 * Inside Visual Studio Code hit `F5` and select `Debug` as config file (this config is for Windows.
 If you are using Linux, select the `Debug Linux` config).
 Attach breakpoints as desired.

 ## Code Linting
-* To lint your code with ESLint:
+* To lint your code with ESLint (linting also runs automatically prior to running unit tests):
 ```
 npm run pretest
 ```